leoosborne/waterfall-finder/README.md

 ## Visualizations
 1. Wireframes in Figma: https://bit.ly/3NsFo10, https://bit.ly/3DjWiup
-2. Color Pallete in html: resources > colors.html
+2. Color Pallet in html: resources > colors.html
 3. Font styles and sizes in Figma: [to come]

 ## Instructions
-[Project built with VS Code]
 1. Download the codebase from this repository
 2. On line 25 in server.js, replace "process.env.ACCUWEATHER_API_KEY" with "K1F3i99Hrjs6JGPe9fjMpAeZbrGdOkYb"
+3. Cd into src dir
+4. Remove the dotenv file from package.json
+5. Install a new dotenv file: npm install --save dotenv
+6. To start the server and run the project, type "npm run debug" in your IDE's terminal.
+7. Open a new browser window with localhost:3000
-3. On line 44 in server.js, update the cron.schedule to one minute in the future to trigger the API call to Accuweather. the first number is minutes, the second number is hour in 24 hour scale (aka "military time").
-Example, if you are reviewing this project at 1:30, set the code to '31 13 * * *' to trigger the API call at 1:31pm.
+8. On line 44 in server.js, update the cron.schedule to one minute in the future to trigger the API call to Accuweather.
+The first number is minutes, the second number is hours in 24 hour scale ("military time").
+Example, if you are reviewing this project at 1:30pm, set the code to '31 13 * * *' to trigger the API call at 1:31pm.

-4. to start the server and run the project, type "npm run debug" in your IDE's terminal.
+9. Check the table under the heading "Are the Falls Flowing Now?"
+Rain Data from the last 24 hours will populate the table row "Rainfall total yesterday".
+In "Are the Falls Flowing" table row, a function checks to see if 1 inch or more of rain fell yesterday (starting at mid-night the day before).
+Yes or No are printed depending upon this function.